CPD Program FAQ's

 -

-14. What is a Structured Conversation and how do I complete it?
+14. What is a structured conversation and how do I complete it?

 The RACS CPD Program requires participants to undertake a structured conversation with a peer.
 This is a mandatory requirement for Aotearoa New Zealand participants under their learning plan and is an optional activity for Australian participants.